facebook/facebook-ios-sdk/README.md

     - Run `pod install`
     - You are all set!

- You may also exclude any of these dependencies, if you not need the features of those parts of the SDK.
+ You may also exclude any of these dependencies, if you do not need the features of those parts of the SDK.

 - **[Carthage](https://github.com/carthage/carthage)**